Updated: 28-08-2025 at 5:30 AM

 Under this citizen-centric approach, the Election Commission appeals to major markets and food and entertainment hubs across Delhi.
 They will offer attractive discounts to citizens who display their voting ink marks after discharging their democratic duty.

-By rewarding electors immediately through retail therapy privileges, the authorities aim to make voting aspirational, especially for youth.
+By rewarding electors immediately through retail therapy privileges, the authorities aim to make voting aspirational, especially for youth, by informing them about the Discount Market Scheme eligibility.

 The State Election Commission held extensive consultations with the Confederation of All India Traders (CAIT), shopping centre bodies, and food associations to roll out this focused voter participation initiative.